tracy-git123/tracy-git123.github.io/projects/netflix.md

 <img width="400px" class="img-fluid"  src="../img/netflix_radial_plot.png">

 It’s well-known that many video streaming platforms like Netflix and YouTube are built to keep you watching so you could say binge-watching is a key marker of success for these platforms.
 And let’s just say the house always wins.
 Binge-watching peaked in March for me, when I watched 3 different game shows from start to finish.
-In September my viewing peaked again with 55 titles watched, which coincided with the much-anticipated drop of the final season of _Sex Education_.
+In September my viewing peaked again with 55 titles watched.

-When I looked deeper into why I watched 20 episodes of _Sex Education_ in September it was clear that after watching the 8 episodes of the final season I had a period of withdrawal about the show being over and proceeded to watch 12 more episodes from previous seasons.
+A closer look at September revealed that 20 of the 55 were episodes of _Sex Education_.
+Based on the order the episode were watched it was clear that after watching the 8 episodes of the final season, I then watched 12 more episodes from previous seasons.
+This clearly look the signs of withdrawal because the show was over.
 In my essay, I further discuss the pros and cons of the binge-watching strategy employed by Netflix.

 <img width="700px" class="img-fluid"  src="../img/netflix_fastest.png">